-We would ask residents to help us keep the service running and protect your bin collectors by taking certain precautions when disposing of your rubbish.
+Please help us keep the service running and protect bin collectors by taking certain precautions when disposing of your rubbish.

 Wherever possible please make sure that all domestic waste is disposed of in sealed bags and that your bin lid is firmly closed.

 Please continue to place your recycling and garden waste in the usual bins.

 For the latest information about Hertfordshire County Council’s Household Waste Recycling Centres, including those that are currently open, see: